 I’m about to approach forty (or at least the calendar says I am), and I’ve at least been thinking about the writing world for ten years.

 I won’t whine and complain about time lost in this passion…well, sometimes I will, just not publicly.
-I can guarantee you though, I will be watching intently to help my kiddos find their purpose or passion in the world.
+I can guarantee you though, I will be watching intently to help my kiddos find their purpose and passion in the world.

-Perhaps it won’t be college that they’ll need to start their business.
-Or, maybe they’ll need to jump through high school math or science course hoops; which they might find on-line distance learning, or even at the local high school.
+Perhaps it won’t be a college that they’ll need to start their business.
+Or, maybe they’ll need to jump through high school math or science course hoops; which they might find online distance learning, or even at the local high school.
 Maybe there will be reasons they head to Paris for language training before they begin their career in the CIA.
 Maybe we’ll prep them for SATs, or focus on a particular university entrance exam.
 Who knows?!

-No matter what the direction or aspiration, we’ll help them find their way and listen to the voice that speaks who they are, so they won’t need to question who they are, or ask the crowd for permission.
+No matter what the direction or aspiration, we’ll help them find their way and listen to the voice that speaks who they are, so they won’t need to question who they are or ask the crowd for permission.

 Build your Boundaries Journaling Workbook